szunaj13pl/YouTube-5-minute-slideshow-blocker/README.md

 4. **Content Script & Options Page**
    - Content script inserts and manages the overlay on YouTube watch pages.
    - Options page allows you to add or remove images for the slideshow.

+### Soon ✨

+- Habit list - each habit checked remove fraction of time from timer or unlock one video
+- Background voice of Jocko "GOOD" motivation speech - Possible to pause it
+- Popup with habit checker
+- Add icons
+- Motivational quote
+- Counter of habits done
+- Pictures transition
+- Goal pictures carousel

 ---